 Andrew Greig is a poet of the outdoors, of the ruggedly rural, of cliff-top and riverbed.
 That description, however, while not inaccurate, does an injustice to the broader character of his work.
 His writing, it is true to say, has been drawn to what others might characterise as traditionally masculine pursuits – mountaineering, golf, fishing, war – yet his work is not born of testosterone, but of feeling.

 Greig was born on 23 September 1951 in Stirling, delivered by his father who was a doctor.
 He grew up in Bannockburn and Anstruther.
 His first creative ambition was not to write but to be a singer-songwriter; Greig can play guitar banjo, and piano.
 He made short trips to London in the hope of landing a record deal, and even supported John Martyn (nephew of his gym teacher), but he was not destined to be a musician: “I was not quite talented enough, not quite pretty enough and not quite determined enough.
-You need two of those three [to make it as a musician].”
+You need two of those three.”

 Greig’s admiration for Bob Dylan and his lyrics suggested an alternative path.
 At the same time as the young Greig was listening to Dylan and the Incredible String Band, he was reading Iain Crichton Smith, Edwin Morgan and Norman MacCaig, the latter having the profoundest effect on his verse.
 Greig met MacCaig while he was still a teenager, MacCaig gently yet firmly telling the boy to work on developing his own voice rather than pastiching his.
 MacCaig would remain a touchstone throughout his career.
 Greig’s At The Loch of Green Corrie, a mix of memoir and essay published in 2010, describes a fishing trip to Assynt inspired by MacCaig’s last words to him.